 Viewing colours on your screen will usually look quite different in person.
 The colours on screen are produced by red, blue, and green light – RGB.
 In RBG, combining all the colours makes them brighter.
 In CMYK, as used in print, the colours are cyan, magenta, yellow, and black – and combining the colours makes them darker!

-Unless you’re a professional graphic designer or similar, you might not be using the kind of high quality monitor suited for working with colour reproduction, or it hasn’t been calibrated.
+There is also the fact that unless you’re a professional graphic designer or similar, you might not be using the kind of high quality monitor suited for working with colour reproduction, or it hasn’t been calibrated.

-The Pantone Matching System is a global standard of colours for use across the design industry – including for print.
-It covers colours in all shades with recipes to create each colour, along with special ones such as metallic, pastel, and fluro.
+You may have heard of the “Pantone Matching System” – this is a global standard of colours developed in the 60’s, widely used across the design industry – including for print.
+It covers colours in all shades with “recipes” to create each colour, along with special ones such as metallic, pastel, and fluorescent.